King-s-Knowledge-Graph-Lab/OntoChat/README.md

 - This project is co-funded by [MuseIT](https://www.muse-it.eu/) under grant agreement No. 101061441 as part of the European Union’s Horizon 2021-2027 research and innovation programme.
 - This project is co-funded by [SIEMENS AG](https://www.siemens.com/global/en.html) and the [Technical University of Munich](https://www.tum.de/), Institute for Advanced Study, Germany.

 We also thank all the evaluators that contributed feedback on the effectiveness of the tool and provided their experience of use.
-We also thank all the evaluators for contributing to the project.

 ## License